Almada Negreiros: Painting and visual arts

 Filippo Tommaso Marinetti and other modern artists; however his style is wider, and does not fit easily into a category.
 Adding to this modern approach his works also revealed a decorative and arabesque richness, and sometimes a geometrical abstraction.

-His public art was often politically engaged, as his mural "Gare Maritima de Alcantara" shows.
+His public art was often politically engaged, as his murals at the Gare Maritima de Alcantara and neighbouring Gare Maritima Rocha Conde de Óbidos show.
 Many of his paintings and drawings show common people in daily affairs or attitudes usual in socialist art.
 His work as a visual artist extended to tapestry, printmaking, theater and ballet scenography.

 Novels and writings

 An important part of his artistic production was literary.
 Almada Negreiros wrote novels, poems, playwrights, essays and manifests that were, in his lifetime, published in books, magazines, newspapers or even low-cost booklets and flyers.

 In his novels and playwrights the daily affairs of people appear between a sense of the absurd and non-sense that can be related to earlier writers like Eugène Ionesco or Arthur Adamov.
 His literary work is highly evolved with his artistic view, often visual and "geometric" in his descriptions and backgrounds.

 His manifestos were highly provocative, like "Manifesto Anti-Dantas", a humorous and aggressive text against Júlio Dantas, a major figure of arts and culture of Salazar's regime, which stands as a banner against mediocrity and conformism.
 He also wrote essays on the theory of colours, the Portuguese antique painting, geometry and gave numerous conferences on cultural matters.